+, and design patents, each of which provide different kinds of patent protection.
 Design patents are important intellectual property tools in the right circumstances.
-Design patents cover the “ornamental visual appearance” of an “article of manufacture” (i.e., a manufactured article).
-Stated differently, a design patent covers the outward appearance or “look” of a manufactured article, not its function.
+Design patents cover the “ornamental appearance” of an “article of manufacture” (i.e., a manufactured article).
+Stated differently, a design patent covers the outward appearance or “look” of a manufactured article, not its function aspects.
 Though not as well-known as utility patents, design patents can provide meaningful patent protection for a vast array of manufactured articles, including fashion patterns on textiles, mobile phone body designs, clamshell and other packaging designs, car body designs, toy designs, silverware, hand tools, individual component designs of larger manufactured articles, and much more.
-A design patent can cover a shape of the article, surface features and ornamentation, exterior materials, and/or other features in the outward appearance of the article.
-An example is the well-known Apple iPhone set forth below [design patent No. D558756]:
+A design patent can cover a shape of the article, surface ornamentation, exterior materials, and/or other features in the outward appearance of the article.
+An example is the well-known Apple iPhone set forth below [design patent No. D558756

-The protection provided by a design patent is somewhat limited, as it covers only the outward appearance of the manufactured article, rather than its function as provided by a utility patent.
-Design patent protection prevents knock-offs and close approximations of a product's outward appearance.
-Despite the specificity of the design patent coverage, the scope of protection provided by a design patent can have breadth to cover variations in the design, if the patent application is prepared and drafted strategically.
+The protection provided by a design patent is for the ornamental design of the article of manufacture, rather than its function as provided by a utility patent.
+Put a different way, a design patent protects the way an article of manufacture works and does not provide protection for the functional features of the article.
+Design patent protection prevents knock-offs and close approximations of a product's outward, ornamental appearance.
+Despite the nature of design patent coverage, the scope of protection provided by a design patent can have breadth to cover variations in the design, if the design patent application is prepared and drafted strategically.

 Design patents can also complement utility patent protection and trade dress protection.
-For example, a new design for a tool may provide new functionality worthy of a utility patent, and the version sold to consumers may also have design elements (e.g., a handle design) that are protectable through a design patent.
-Also, the same design elements may be protected by design patent and trade dress protection (which is a version of trademark protection) if they are not functional.
+For example, a new tool invention may be patentable through both utility patent and design patent.
+It may provide new functionality worthy of a utility patent, and the version sold to consumers may also have ornamental design elements (e.g., a handle design) that are protectable through a design patent.
+Also, the same ornamental design elements may be protected by design patent and trade dress protection (which is a version of trademark protection) if they are not functional.

 A design patent can be acquired relatively quickly for a novel and non-obvious design, whereas trade dress requires that that the design acquire distinctiveness over many years that associates the design with the manufacturer of the design in the mind of the consumer.
 Acquiring distinctiveness in trade dress can take significantly longer than acquiring a design patent.
 Additionally, design patents carry strong remedies for infringement that have fewer defenses and are distinct from those for trade dress infringement.
 Design patent infringement remedies, and other considerations relevant to design patents are discussed in more detail here.